 Extrapolating Maslow's Need Hierarchy, we defined our user base and defined the target audience.

 User Type Definition: We realized that for all practical purposes, Hipcask was currently made in such a way that only the power users (connoisseurs / sommeliers) would be able to actually benefit from it.

 We needed to simplify the app and make it more user-friendly and approachable for two main scenarios: Comfort zone drinkers to be able to directly find and order for their 6 pack for the evening; as well as for the Experimenters to discover and explore variety of drinks based on their mood for the evening.

 Information Architecture: Keeping some of the existing features like palate profiler, content based discover, we restructured the information architecture to highlight new features built to support our main scenarios.

 Design: The design phase of this application was a long and painful one.
 It was my first independent live project and my first time working with a developer.
-I visual design was based entirely on Android's Material Design guidelines.
-Massive number of mistakes made and lessons learnt later, here are some key highlights of the design:
+The visual design was based entirely on Android's material design guidelines.
+A massive number of mistakes made and lessons learnt later, here are some key highlights of the design:

 Key Highlights of the Product:

 The following are a few before and after comparative screenshots of the app.